sagemath/trac_to_gh/Issue 7509.md

 # Issue 7509: notebook -- make it possible to debug Python code in the notebook, e.g., something like pdb that works in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7509

 Original creator: was